 You can purchase a genetic testing kit from several different companies.
 You’ll take a small sample of your cat and then send it to a lab for processing.
 When you get the results, you’ll have no doubt as to your cat’s lineage.
 Even better, you’ll also get information regarding their genetic disease markers and more, illuminating much that you probably don’t know about your furry friend.

 If you follow these steps, you’ll be able to gather quite a few clues about your cat’s genetics.
 These aren’t definitive answers though.
 Each step offers you one more clue to put together the puzzle of your cat’s ancestry.
-That said, if you want to be 100% certain, you can always get an easy at-home genetic testing kit and send it in to a lab.
+That said, if you want to be 100% certain, you can always get an easy at-home DNA test and send it in to a lab.
 When you get the results back, there will be no more questions.
 Short of that, follow each step here and put together the clues until you have a confident answer either way.

 Featured Image: Kanashi, Pixabay